ZuanAce/Huntress-CTF-2024/Web/MOVEable/README.md

         return redirect(url_for('files'))
 ```

-With the script below we create the pickle data that would execute our payload when it gets loaded and give us a reverse shell.
+4. With pickle.loads at our disposal, we can create serialized data that will execute our payload when loaded.
+Here, we create a class that leverages os.system to open a reverse shell back to our machine:

 ```python
 import base64